sarahas0208/File-Upload-API/README.md

 ## Steps to run:
  - Clone or download the project.
- - Change the file upload path(UPLOAD_PATH) in the FileMetaDataUtility class.
+ - Change the file upload path(upload_directory) in the application.properties file under Resources.
+ - Changed the file size according to your usage in the application.properties file.
  - Download Postman chrome plugin or any other REST client testing plugins to test the File Upload API.
  - Run the Spring Boot application in any IDE.
  - Select the file attribute in the body when doing a POST to select the file to upload.